 Rhode Island has entered Phase III of its reopening plan, which allows for increased capacity for indoor dining with restrictions, updated limits to group gatherings, further reopening of businesses, and more.
 Detailed information may be found on Rhode Island Commerce's Reopening RI website.

 Governor Gina Raimondo has extended her executive order on mask wearing.
-Masks or face coverings must be worn in public — both indoors and outdoors — whenever six feet of social distance cannot be maintained.
+Masks or face coverings must be worn, both indoors and outdoors, whenever you are with someone who is not from your household, regardless of social distance.
 Exceptions to this include children under two and anyone whose health would be negatively impacted by wearing a face covering.
+Find more info about